wconrad/rabbit_droppings/README.markdown

 processes the messages incorrectly, you can use use a program in this package to restore the queue from the file.

-# How to save a message
+# How to save a message from code

-## When using the pika library
+## Saving a message with the pika library

 If you have a program using the pika library to publish messages to a RabbitMQ server, here's how to save messages that could not be